tildetown/tildemush-docs/README.md

-# tildemush handbook
+# tildemush manual

-This handbook will serve as a reference for [tilde.town](https://tilde.town)'s tildemush virtual community, lead by [vilmibm](https://tilde.town/~vilmibm/).
+This manual will serve as a reference for [tilde.town](https://tilde.town)'s tildemush virtual community, lead by [vilmibm](https://tilde.town/~vilmibm/).
 It is intended for new and experienced users who have an account on [tilde.town](https://tilde.town).
-This handbook will provide an introduction to tildemush, understanding the interface, using tildemush, and the WITCH scripting language.
+This manual will provide an introduction to tildemush, understanding the interface, using tildemush, and the WITCH scripting language.